KippAD/portfolio-project-2/README.md

 [Back to contents](#contents)

 ### **Acknowledgments**
-I want to thank my mentor Precious Ijege for the the guidance and invaluable advice throughout the development of this project.
+I want to thank my mentor Precious Ijege for all of the the guidance and invaluable advice throughout the development of this project.

 Similarly to my fellow students on slack, for all of the solutions and support that have helped me complete the application.